acsnow99/terraform-gcp-harbor/terraform-gcp-harbor-helm/README.md

 Step 1: Verify that kubectl is configured to point at your desired cluster

-Step 2: Edit './resources/independent-setup.sh' to fit your desired server configuration
+Step 2: Edit './auto-cluster-independent-linux.sh' or './auto-cluster-independent-mac.sh' to fit your desired server configuration

-Step 3: Run 'bash ./resources/independent-setup.sh’
+Step 3: Run 'bash ./auto-cluster-independent[...].sh’